Skip to content

 In the above script example, it is mainly divided into three parts:

-1. Data query: Query all metrics (re(.*)) through DQL, calculate the average value of the duration field under each host group, and return the service, span_id, status fields, limit 1 means only return 1 result;
+1. Data query: Query all metrics (re(.*)) through DQL, calculate the average value of the duration field for each host group, and return the service, span_id, status fields, limit 1 means only return 1 result;

 2. Data processing: